ppb/ppb-vector/docs/index.rst

         The Y coordinate of the vector

-Inheriting from :py:class:`Vector2`
+Inheriting from :py:class:`Vector`
 -----------------------------------

-:py:class:`Vector2` does not support inheritance.
+:py:class:`Vector` does not support inheritance.